 Over the last 30 years, TRA Medical Imaging has expanded radiology services to the community to include new procedures such as angioplasty, needle biopsy, and more recently breast MRI.
 Breast MRI is an excellent problem solving technology, often used to investigate breast concerns first detected with primary imaging exams, like mammography.

 Our Commitment to the Community

-In keeping with the vision of the founders, TRA introduced 3D mammography (Tomosynthesis) to the South Puget Sound in 2014.
+In keeping with the vision of the founders, TRA Medical Imaging, in partnership with Multicare Health System and CHI Franciscan Health, implemented 3D mammography (Tomosynthesis) at the Carol Milgard Breast Center - the first 3D mammography available in Pierce County.
+The following year, TRA Medical Imaging replaced all mammography units with this new, state-of-the-art technology.
 This innovative new tool has improved the early detection of breast cancer.
 3D mammography, used in combination with traditional 2D mammography, has become the new standard of care for screening and diagnostic imaging.
-TRA, in partnership with Multicare Health System and CHI Franciscan Health, implemented this new technology at the Carol Milgard Breast Center - the first 3D mammography available in Pierce County.
+By early 2018, all TRA facilities will offer 3D mammography.

 Our commitment to care does not stop with specialized equipment and highly trained physicians.
 We are committed to our community.
 That is why we have offered a very generous financial assistance program, lower fees and payment plans.
 It is our belief that finances should not get in the way of medical care.

-TRA has come a long way, from the first x-ray to 3D reconstruction technology.
-Over the last 70 years healthcare and technology has dramatically evolved.
-TRA-MINW will continue its dedication to helping health care providers offer the most advanced and compassionate care to their patients.
+TRA Medical Imaging has come a long way, from the first x-ray to 3D reconstruction technology.
+Over the last 100 years healthcare and technology has dramatically evolved.
+TRA will continue its dedication to helping health care providers offer the most advanced and compassionate care to their patients.